nrb/destiny2_api_tools/README.md

 `pipenv run python main.py {platform} {username}` for fetching an account's vendor progression data

 The platform should be one of `xbox`, `psn`, or `blizzard`.

+# Getting an interactive shell

+The `-s` or `--shell` option to `main.py` will get you an interactive shell.
+This is a Python REPL with some Destiny inforation pre-loaded into the context.
+Use `h()` to list the available variables.